aanderse/LdapRecord.com/source/docs/laravel/auth/configuration.md

 > If you do not define the `sync_passwords` key or have it set false, a user is always applied a
 > random 16 character hashed password.
 This hashed password is only set once upon initial
-> import so no needless updates are performed on user records upon login.
+> import or login so no needless updates are performed on user records.

 ### Database Sync Attributes